wil3/android-hidden-data/README.md

 	Build inheritance graph possibly
 	-It seems the getView of the adapter is called when the view is first displayed from onLayout and whenever the notifyDataSetChanged method is called which triggers the view to be recalculated?

+*Generics
+	If a model set type is Object then look for instances of it in the code and then extract the object

 #UI element issues
 * If defined doesnt mean its actually used.
 Does it come from findviewbyid